ZeeCoder/container-query/README.md

 where webpack cannot be configured, styles are simply imported as strings and processed in the browser. (using [@zeecoder/cq-demo-utils](https://github.com/ZeeCoder/cq-demo-utils))

-In a real application however, it is strongly recommended to process styles build-time.
+While this works for the demos, in a real application it is strongly recommended to process styles build-time.

 * [Nested components](https://codesandbox.io/s/k9n28rkkl7)
 * [Social Posts](https://codesandbox.io/s/0l71yp80w)